 For many years, the area of Exhibition Park on the east side of Woolwich St was the main area.
 First discovered in the early 70’s in Goldie Mill Park, termites move slowly and eventually ended up on the west side of Woolwich.
 As a result, they spread to other pockets of Guelph.

 Where are the termite zones in Guelph?

 There are 4 main termite zones within Guelph:

+That all depends.
 After reviewing the maps above, if your home is in a white area, you are not in a termite zone.
 This would mean that there is no direct impact on your property value.